Djent: Reception

 Bands such as Tesseract and Animals as Leaders have received positive critical reception and multiple awards.
 Post-metal band Rosetta is noted as saying, "Maybe we should start calling doom metal 'DUNNN'".
 In response to a question about "djent", Lamb of God vocalist Randy Blythe stated in 2011, "There is no such thing as 'djent'; it's not a genre".
 Deftones guitarist Stephen Carpenter similarly opined in 2016 that "I thoroughly can get djent, I even have great appreciation for the bands, and I mean Meshuggah is one of my favorite bands.
 But it's just not a genre.
 It's just metal".
 In an interview with Guitar Messenger, Periphery guitarist Misha Mansoor said:

 I was looking for gear that was djenty.
 I was like: 'Are these pickups djenty?'
 For some reason it caught on, but completely in the wrong way, because people think it's a style of music and they think it's a style of music I play.

 In a later interview with Freethinkers Blog, Mansoor stated that he felt djent had become "this big umbrella term for any sort of progressive band, and also any band that will [use] off-time chugs [...]
 You also get bands like Scale the Summit [who are referred to as] a djent band [when] 80% of their stuff sounds like clean channel, and it's all beautiful and pretty, you know [...]
 In that way, I think it's cool because it groups really cool bands together [...]
 We are surrounded by a lot of bands that I respect, but at the same time, I don't think people know what djent is either [...]
 It's very unclear".
 Later in the interview, he stated, "If you call us djent, that's fine.
 I mean, I would never self-apply the term, but at the same time, it's just so vague that I don't know what to make of it".
-In 2023, Periphery directly referenced the term's controversy with the subtitle of their seventh studio album, Periphery V: Djent is not a Genre.
+In 2023, Periphery directly referenced the term's controversy with the subtitle of their seventh studio album, Periphery V: Djent is not a Genre (2023).
+In a 2026 interview, the band's guitarist Misha Mansoor stated that the name was a joke and that, in his opinion, djent "is absolutely a genre".

 Tosin Abasi of Animals as Leaders takes a more lenient view of the term, stating that there are specific characteristics that are common to djent bands, and as a result the term can be legitimately used as a genre.
 While stating that he personally strives not to subscribe exclusively to any one genre, he makes the point that a genre is defined by the ability to associate common features between different artists.
 He says that in this way, it is possible to view djent as a genre describing a particular niche of modern progressive metal.